MAvRK7/Galaxy-Interaction-Prediction/README.md

 Dataset
 The model is trained on the Galaxy Zoo DESI dataset, which is publicly available through the DESI Legacy Imaging Surveys.
 You can download the dataset from the official Galaxy Zoo website. (https://www.zooniverse.org/projects/zookeeper/galaxy-zoo/)

+Results
+Precision: 0.95
+Recall: 1.00
+F1-Score: 0.97
+Accuracy: 96%
+False Positives: Reduced from 70 (Random Forest) to 23.
+Confusion matrix and further evaluation details are available in the evaluation_results folder.

+Model Architecture
+The ensemble model combines the following architectures:
+Attention-Guided Explainable Capsules (AG-XCaps) Hybrid Self-Attention Neural Network (H-SNN)
+ResNet with GRU layers
+These architectures work together to capture complex galaxy morphology and enhance prediction accuracy.

+Contributing
+Feel free to open issues or submit pull requests to contribute to the project.